Daddoon/Blazor.Polyfill/README.md

   ```
 ### I would like instead to choose the JS engine for transpilation by myself

-- As stated for unsupported platforms, you may stop the automatic behavior by disabling automatic registration:
+- As stated for unsupported platforms, you may stop the automatic behavior by disabling automatic registration by setting the **preventReactServicesRegistration** parameter to true:

   ```csharp
     public class Startup